Mark Zug

-Mark Zug (born 1959) is an artist and illustrator, who worked with the Septimus Heap series and Harlan Ellison's adaptation of I, Robot.
+Mark Zug (born 1959) is an American artist and illustrator, who worked with the Septimus Heap series and Harlan Ellison's adaptation of I, Robot.
 Zug has illustrated many collectible card games, including Magic: The Gathering and Dune, books, and magazines.
 He lives in Pennsylvania.

 Biography

 Early life

 Zug began drawing as a child.
 As a teenager, he was influenced by authors such as Frank Herbert and J. R. R. Tolkien.
 He later worked as a class-A machinist at a factory while exploring a musical career.

 Rise to prominence

-Inspired by Frank Frazetta and the illustrators of the Brandywine School.
-Zug returned to art in 1985.
-He attended the Pennsylvania School of Art and Design, however he did not graduate.
+Inspired by Frank Frazetta and the illustrators of the Brandywine School, Zug returned to art in 1985.
+He attended the Pennsylvania School of Art and Design, but did not graduate.
 He capped his tutorial by ghost-painting covers for Western novels and doing penciling work on historical comic strips.
 His first big break came in 1992 illustrating Harlan Ellison's I, Robot: The Illustrated Screenplay, for which he also did 160 pages of fully painted comics.
-He fulfilled a long-held dream of illustrating Frank Herbert's Dune universe in the form of Last Unicorn's collectible card game of the same name, which proved a springboard into game illustration.
+He fulfilled a long-held dream of illustrating Frank Herbert's Dune universe in the form of Last Unicorn's collectible card game of the same title, which proved a springboard into game illustration.